-Evaluation Data Sources: Progress reports, report cards, CBAs/Benchmarks, STAAR/EOC data
+Evaluation Data Sources: Progress reports, report cards, District Assessments/Benchmarks, STAAR/EOC data

-Strategy 1 Details Formative Reviews Strategy 1: Provide intensive instruction including accelerated instruction and tutorial sessions for students who are demonstrating that they Formative are at risk with academic and/or behavior.
-Nov Feb June Strategy's Expected Result/Impact: An improvement in student performance on assignments and assessments Staff Responsible for Monitoring: Principal Student Support Administrator Teachers Funding Sources: All staff and program support costs for alternative campus - Coordination of Local and State Funds - SCE DAEP Funds - \$900,000 Strategy 2 Details Formative Reviews Strategy 2: Collaborate with peers through monthly PLC to review assessments, monitor student progress, and make data driven decisions Formative that positively impact student achievement across core subject.
-Nov Feb June Strategy's Expected Result/Impact: An improvement in instructional practices so students can benefit more from daily instruction Staff Responsible for Monitoring: Principal Student Support Administrator Teachers Strategy 3 Details For mative Revi ews Strategy 3: Teachers will turn in weekly lesson plans that are aligned with the district curriculum expectations and time-lines.
+Strategy 1 Details For mative Revi ews Strategy 1: Provide intensive instruction including accelerated instruction and tutorial sessions for students who are demonstrating that they Formative are at risk with academic and/or behavior.
+Nov Feb June Strategy's Expected Result/Impact: An improvement in student performance on assignments and assessments Staff Responsible for Monitoring: Campus Administrators Funding Sources: All staff and program support costs for alternative campus - Coordination of Local and State Funds - SCE DAEP Funds - \$900,000 Strategy 2 Details For mative Revi ews Strategy 2: Collaborate with peers through monthly PLC to review assessments, monitor student progress, and make data driven decisions Formative that positively impact student achievement across core subject.
+Nov Feb June Strategy's Expected Result/Impact: An improvement in instructional practices so students can benefit more from daily instruction Staff Responsible for Monitoring: Campus Administrators Strategy 3 Details For mative Revi ews Strategy 3: Teachers will turn in weekly lesson plans that are aligned with the district curriculum expectations and time-lines.
 Formative Strategy's Expected Result/Impact: There will be consistency with instruction that mirrors the comprehensive campus's instructional model.
-Feb June Staff Responsible for Monitoring: Principal Student Support Administrator
+Nov Feb June Staff Responsible for Monitoring: Campus Administrators

-Strategy 4 Details For mative Revi ews Strategy 4: Teachers will enhance their pedagogy skills and techniques by attending a series of 6 "Straight to the Point" sessions.
-Teachers will document critical skills and techniques on how to develop language acquisition and cognitive academic language skills to enhance the instructional learning experience of English Language learners on their weekly lesson plans.
-Formative Feb June Strategy's Expected Result/Impact: A strong academic program that supports an effective ESL program where students have a better understanding of assignments.
-Staff Responsible for Monitoring: Principal Student Support Administrator Teachers Strategy 5 Details For mative Revi ews Strategy 5: Special Education Services: The staff will document on weekly contact logs services and accommodations for students requiring special education services as identified by their individual education plan.
-Strategy's Expected Result/Impact: The campus is in full compliance with special education requirements and students are Formative Feb June Strategy's Expected Result/Impact.
-The campus is in full compliance with special education requirements and students are provided with the appropriate accommodations and modifications thus ensuring that they receive a free and appropriate public education Staff Responsible for Monitoring: Principal Student Support Administrator Special Education Teachers General Education Teachers Strategy 6 Details For mative Revi ews Strategy 6: Staff will meet with English language learner students during the first two weeks of enrollment in Point Alternative Center to Formative establish goals and review accommodations.
-Nov Feb June Strategy's Expected Result/Impact: Improve students performance on assignments and assessments.
-Staff Responsible for Monitoring: Principal Student Support Administrator Teachers \sim No Progress \sim Accomplished \rightarrow Continue/Modify \times Discontinue e
+Strategy 4 Details For mative Revi ews Strategy 4: Teachers will enhance their pedagogy skills and techniques by attending a series of "Straight to the Point" sessions.
+Teachers Formative will document critical skills and techniques on how to develop language acquisition and cognitive academic language skills to enhance the instructional learning experience of English Language learners on their weekly lesson plans.
+Nov Feb June Strategy's Expected Result/Impact: A strong academic program that supports an effective ESL program where students have a better understanding of assignments.
+Staff Responsible for Monitoring: Campus Administrators Strategy 5 Details For mative Revi ews Strategy 5: Special Education Services: The staff will document on weekly contact logs services and accommodations for students requiring Formative special education services as identified by their individual education plan.
+Nov Feb June Strategy's Expected Result/Impact: The campus is in full compliance with special education requirements and students are provided with the appropriate accommodations and modifications thus ensuring that they receive a free and appropriate public education Staff Responsible for Monitoring: Campus Administrators Strategy 6 Details For mative Revi ews Strategy 6: Staff will meet with English language learner students during their placement at Point Alternative Center to establish goals and Formative review accommodations.
+Nov Feb June Strategy's Expected Result/Impact: Students will show growth in academic achievement.
+Staff Responsible for Monitoring: Campus Administrators No Progress ON Accomplished -> Continue/Modify X Discontinue e I